Informo/specs/content/intro/_index.md

 ## About this documentation

 This documentation is built with [Hugo](https://gohugo.io/), using [Mathieu Cornic's "learn" theme](https://github.com/matcornic/hugo-theme-learn).
+It is distributed under the [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.html).

 ### Emoji markers